Nuitka/Nuitka-website/doc/posts/nuitka-release-062.rst

  Organisational
 ****************

--  The Nuitka Github Organisation that was created a while ago and owns the Nuitka repo now, has gained members.
+-  The Nuitka GitHub Organisation that was created a while ago and owns the Nuitka repo now, has gained members.
 Check out https://github.com/orgs/Nuitka/people for their list.
 This is an exciting transformation for Nuitka.